Tehnix/template-mobile-wasm/README.md

 bunx cap add ios
 ```

-After we've built our WASM files into `dist/` we can sync them over to the XCode project:
+After we've built our WASM files into `dist/` we can sync them over to the Xcode project:

 ```bash
 bunx cap sync
 ```

-And finally either open the XCode project `bunx cap ios open` or run it directly in the Simulator via `bunx cap ios run`.
+And finally either open the Xcode project `bunx cap ios open` or run it directly in the Simulator via `bunx cap ios run`.

 ## Setting up UniFFI from scratch